railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_mvts.rst

 Filters allow you to easily select receipts to be done, and so on.
 One way to quickly receive products is to Group by `Supplier` and select `To Do`.

 This is very useful functionality when your supplier sends the goods for several purchase orders at a time.
-You can now just receive the products, regardless of the purchase order they come from by simply clicking the green arrow on the right of the screen.
+You can now just receive the products, regardless of the purchase order they come from, simply by clicking the green arrow at the right side of the screen.

 The List view offers great flexibility and allows you to rapidly receive products by keeping full functionality!
-Of course, you can handle both partial and complete receptions and you can add information about the production lots and packs.
+Of course, you can handle both partial and complete receptions, and you can add information about the production lots and packs.

 .. figure:: images/receive_products.png
    :scale: 75